shudv/memotable/README.md

 It's **not** a full state management system like MobX or Zustand.
 Instead, it's a **data structure primitive** — designed to integrate _with_ those systems or stand alone for efficient in-memory computation.

-## Technical Design

-Memotable uses **partitioned tables** with **incremental propagation** to achieve efficient derived views:

-- **Partitioning**: Each index splits data into multiple sub-tables (partitions) based on key extraction.
-These partitions can themselves be indexed further, creating a recursive tree structure.
-- **Incremental updates**: When values change, only affected partitions recalculate their state.
-Filters and sorts propagate changes without full re-computation.
-- **Materialized views**: Filtered and sorted results are cached in memory for instant reads.
-Materialization can be toggled per partition to balance memory usage vs. read performance.
-- **Subscription model**: Fine-grained listeners at any level (root table, index, or partition) receive updates only when their specific view changes.

 ## Benchmarks

 Memotable is optimized for **read-heavy workloads**.
 The tradeoff: slower writes, faster reads.